 "For a large majority, those who are not Real ID compliant by the deadline, will not be able to board a commercial aircraft for domestic travel," Kunz explains.
 "States such as Michigan, Vermont, Minnesota, and New York offer enhanced driver's licenses that can be used in lieu of a Real ID.
 Other forms of acceptable ID will include a passport or passport card."

 For a complete list of acceptable forms of ID, including Real ID–compliant driver's licenses, visit TSA.gov/travel/security-screening/identification.

 Don’t Put It Off

-Yes, the calendar keeps inching toward October 1, and no, no one likes the DMV—but don’t let this task burn a hole in your to-do list, making you anxious and want to keep procrastinating.
+No one enjoys a trip to the DMV—but don't let this task burn a hole in your to-do list, making you anxious and want to keep procrastinating.

-“My main piece of advice is to start the process ASAP,” Kunz says.
-“DMV wait times are only going to get longer as the October 1 deadline looms closer.
+"My main piece of advice is to start the process ASAP," Kunz says.
+"DMV wait times are only going to get longer as the May 3, 2023 deadline gets closer.
 I would also strongly recommend researching the specific requirements in your state, as they can differ.
-It’s always best to be over prepared than surprised when dealing with any sort of identification process.”
+It's always best to be over prepared than surprised when dealing with any sort of identification process."